Dr Carole Nakhle

 To be arranged.

-From 2005 to 2008, she served as Senior Research Fellow in Energy at the University of Surrey.
-Over the same period, she also acted as Special Parliamentary Adviser on Energy Issues and Middle Eastern Affairs in the House of Lords, UK.
-She then worked with Statoil and Eni.
+Between 2009 and 2011, she worked with Statoil as industry analyst then as External Institutions Manager with ENI.
+From 2005 to 2008, she served as Senior Research Fellow in Energy Economics at the University of Surrey and acted as Special Parliamentary Adviser on Energy Issues and Middle Eastern Affairs in the House of Lords, UK – a role she resumed for one year in 2012.

 - Petroleum Fiscal Regimes (globally)

 In addition to her regular contribution appearing on http://www.geopolitical-info.com/en/ Dr Nakhle’s publications include:

 Nakhle, C. (2014) ‘America is Right, the UK’s North Sea Tax Regime Needs Reforming’, The Conversation, 16 July.

 Nakhle, C. (2014) ‘Managing Expectations and Depoliticizing the Sector’, article published by the Lebanese Centre for Policy Studies (LCPS), the Daily Star (18 March) and in Arabic by Annahar (20 March).

 Nakhle, C. (2013) 'Lebanon Oil and Gas: What is on Offer?', Oxford Energy Forum, Issue 93, August.

 Nakhle, C. (2013) 'Making the Reward Worth the Risk', The Executive Magazine, March.

 Nakhle, C. (2013) 'Offshore Gas Pre-Qualification Process: So Far so Good', Lebanese Centre for Policy Studies, article also published in Al Akhbar, February.